The-Andb/.github/profile/README.md

 ### ⚖️ License & Philosophy

 **Source-Available, Free for General Use.**
 Our code is public for evaluation, education, and trust.

-The application is free to download and free to use for any purpose, including commercial use.
-However, you cannot use our software to provide a competing database orchestration service or commercial SaaS platform.
-For white-labeling, redistribution, or hosted services, please contact us for a commercial license
+- **Free to Download & Use:** **The-Andb** (including our Desktop app, CLI, and Core engines) is completely **free to download and free to use for any purpose, including commercial and internal business operations.** Enterprises, startups, and service providers are fully permitted to use it within their organizations to manage, sync, and orchestrate databases without any fees.
+- **What Requires a Commercial License:** You only need a commercial license if you intend to **commercially redistribute** our software (selling it under your own brand), white-label it, or modify our core engines to host and sell it as a paid, managed SaaS platform competing directly with us.

+We believe in transparency and empowering all developers—from freelancers to enterprise teams—without compromising sustainability.

+> 💼 **Looking for Enterprise Features or Partnerships?**
+> While the core app is 100% free for internal business use, if your organization requires **Enterprise-grade solutions** (such as SSO/SAML login, advanced Team Role-Based Access Control, Audit Logs) or wants to bundle our ecosystem into a commercial offering, please reach out to us at **licensing@andb.dev**.

+---

+### 💬 Frequently Asked Questions (FAQ)

+#### 1. Can my company use Andb for free in our daily operations?

+**Yes, absolutely.** Your company can download and use Andb for free for any internal commercial purpose, including managing client databases, running migrations, and optimizing your own infrastructure.

+#### 2. What exactly is prohibited under this license?

+You are only restricted from using Andb to compete with us.
+Specifically, you cannot take our source code, rebrand/white-label it to sell it as your own product, or host it as a paid, managed database orchestration SaaS.

+#### 3. When would we need to purchase an Enterprise License?

+You only need to contact us for a paid license if your team grows and requires enterprise-level compliance and management tools, such as Centralized Authentication (SSO/SAML), Audit Logging (tracking who modified which database), or Dedicated Priority Support.

 ---